bentrevor/elasticsearch-demo/README.markdown

 It's easiest to see how Elasticsearch works through examples.
 Here are some example queries that can me made to a node from the command line (after the server has been started locally on port 9200):

 An index is created automatically if it doesn't already exist.
-This command creates a "twitter" index:
+This command creates a `twitter` index:

     curl -XPUT 'http://localhost:9200/twitter/user/kimchy' -d '{ "name" : "Shay Banon" }'